CN Issues Statement in Response to Surface Transportation Board Decision

 MONTREAL, Aug.
-31, 2021 (GLOBE NEWSWIRE) -- CN (TSX: CNR, : CNI) today issued the following statement in response to the recent decision by the Surface Transportation Board (“STB”) in relation to CN’s proposed combination with Kansas City Southern (: KSU) (“KCS”):
+31, 2021 (GLOBE NEWSWIRE) -- CN (TSX: CNR, NYSE: CNI) today issued the following statement in response to the recent decision by the Surface Transportation Board (“STB”) in relation to CN’s proposed combination with Kansas City Southern (NYSE: KSU) (“KCS”):

 |We are disappointed in the STB’s decision regarding the joint voting trust application filed by CN and KCS.
 We are evaluating the options available to us in light of the STB’s decision.